 Calling all parents and parents to be!

-NHS Bolton Clinical Commissioning Group (CCG) have launched a group called Maternity Voices Partnership which will allow you to guide and make a really difference to maternity services in Bolton.
+NHS Bolton Clinical Commissioning Group (CCG) and Bolton NHS Foundation Trust have launched a group called Maternity Voices Partnership (MVP) and are looking for parents and parents to be to help really difference to how maternity services are delivered in Bolton.

-If you would like to be involved and find out more, please search for Bolton Maternity Voices Partnership on Facebook and follow the page.
-Alternatively, please contact Hannah Carrington, Engagement Officer, NHS Bolton CCG on 01204 462015 or firstname.lastname@example.org to get involved.
+If you not been able to come to a meeting so far and would like to be involved and find out more, please follow Bolton’s Maternity Voices Partnership on Facebook www.facebook.com/BoltonMVP.
+Alternatively, please contact the CCG's Communications and Engagement Team on 0800 588 4400 (freephone) or BOLCCG.email@example.com.

 Our board are keen to hear from Bolton people and find out more about your experiences of using local health services.
 This is a great opportunity to tell your story!
 We can share your experiences as a voice recording, film, or written account – whatever you prefer.
 There is no need to include your name if you do not wish to do so.
 We can arrange to meet with you to discuss your story at a time and place convenient for you.
 You can read the stories people have already shared on the Your Stories page.

-If you would like to arrange a meeting or would like more information, please contact Hannah Carrington, Engagement Officer at firstname.lastname@example.org or on 0800 588 4400.
+If you would like to arrange a meeting or would like more information, please contact the CCG's Communications and Engagement Team on 0800 588 4400 (freephone) or BOLCCG.firstname.lastname@example.org.